Principles and Standards of INGO Fair Reward

 Standard 1b: reward policies and practices should not undermine or distort the local market;

-Standard 2a: reward policy is present
+Standard 2a: reward policy is present;

-Principle 4: Sustainability – a) cost of reward reflects stewardship of donor funds, and as such is justifiable to donors while ensuring long-term organisational financial viability; b) reward levels ensure sufficient wages for all employees and partners in all countries
+Principle 4: Sustainability – a) cost of reward reflects stewardship of donor funds, and as such is justifiable to donors while ensuring long-term organisational financial viability; b) reward levels ensure sufficient wages for all employees in all countries

 Principle 5: Compliance and Risk – all reward policies and practices meet local and international legal and regulatory requirements, while also respecting broader organisational social responsibility